Kuch Pak Raha Hai

 How to make pakora (fritters) for kadhi?

 To make pakora for kadhi, we first prepare a thick mixture of chickpea flour (besan), yogurt, salt & baking soda.
 A pinch of baking soda make the pakora light & fluffy.
-Drop spoonfuls of this mixture in hot oil to make pakora.
+Spoonfuls of this mixture is dropped in hot oil to make pakora.

 • Prep Time: 5 minutes